 Winner of back-to-back US Opens and US PGA Championships between 2017 and 2019, the season in which he also had runner-up finishes in The Masters and US Open and tied for fourth in The Open at Royal Portrush.

-Could so easily have added to his tally in 2021, posting another second place at the PGA, coming joint fourth in the U.S. Open and joint sixth at Royal St George's.
+Could so easily have added to his tally in 2021, posting another second place at the PGA, coming joint fourth in the U.S. Open and joint sixth at Royal St George's, while he was the long-time leader in The Masters in April before being out-gunned by Jon Rahm in the final round.

 Two months later Koepka claimed his third major at the PGA, holding off a charging Woods with a 264 aggregate that matched Henrik Stenson’s major record set at Royal Troon in 2016.